panulogic/cisf/README.md

     const { ok, x }  = require ('CISF');

-might be what you will mostly use.
+might be all you will mostly use.

 ##### 2.B) With  browser